pat-pat-patrick/pat-pat-patrick.github.io/_posts/2025-05-16-Why-a-Perfect-Moral-System-Is-Doomed-to-Fail?-Gödel’s-Theorem-Has-the-Answer.md

 In 1931, Kurt Gödel proposed two key theorems:

 1. Any sufficiently complicated formal system capable of expressing fundamental arithmetic will always contain claims that cannot be proven true or incorrect within the system itself (First Incompleteness Theorem).
-2. A system cannot prove its own consistency from within (the Second Incompleteness Theorem).
+2. A system cannot prove its own consistency from within (Second Incompleteness Theorem).

 This means that a self-consistent system is fundamentally incapable of demonstrating all truths or validating its own validity from within.